howdyai/botkit/readme.md

 * [Microsoft Bot Framework](readme-botframework.md#getting-started).

-### Install Botkit using a starter kit
-Todo: list all known starter kits

 ## Botkit Studio

 [Botkit Studio](https://studio.botkit.ai) is a hosted development environment for bots from the same team that built Botkit.
 Based on feedback from the developer community, as well as experience running our flagship Botkit-powered bot, [Howdy](http://howdy.ai), the tools in Botkit Studio allow bot designers and developers to manage many aspects of bot behavior without writing additional code.

 [Start building your bot with Botkit Studio](readme-studio.md) and you'll start from day one with extra tools and features that help you create and manage a successful bot application.
 It is also possible to add Studio features to your existing Botkit application.
 [With a few lines of code](readme-studio.md#adding-studio-features-to-an-existing-bot), you can add access new features and APIs.

 Botkit Studio is built on top of Botkit, so everything that works with Botkit continues to just work.
-All of the available plugins and middleware are compatible!
+Botkit Studio is *not* required to use Botkit, but it is strongly recomended.
+All of the available intregrations and middleware are compatible!

 ## Core Concepts